2022–23 Bucknell Bison men's basketball team

-The 2022–23 Bucknell Bison men's basketball team represented Bucknell University in the 2022–23 NCAA Division I men's basketball season.
+The 2022–23 Bucknell Bison Men's Basketball Team represented Bucknell University in the 2022–23 NCAA Division I men's basketball season.
 The Bison, led by eighth-year head coach Nathan Davis, played their home games at Sojka Pavilion in Lewisburg, Pennsylvania as members of the Patriot League.
 They finished the season 12–20, 5–13 in Patriot League play to finish in last place.
 They lost to American in the first round of the Patriot League tournament.

+On March 3, 2023, the school fired head coach, Nathan Davis.
+On March 21, the school named former Bucknell player and Saint Joseph's assistant coach John Griffin III the team's new head coach.

 Previous season

 The Bison finished the 2021–22 season 9–23, 5–13 in Patriot League play to finish tied for last place.
 As the 9 seed, they defeated 8 seed Lafayette in overtime in the first round of the Patriot League Tournament, before falling to top-seeded Colgate in the quarterfinals.